walfud/versioner/README.md

 # Rule
+* Minimum build number is 1, other is 0.
+That means the minimum _major.minor.patch_ is "0.0.0", while _major.minor.patch.build_ is "0.0.0.1".

-### Return new version or your version?
+* Return new version or your version? <br />
   a.
-If the version does **NOT EXIST**, your expected version is return.
+If the version does **NOT EXIST**, your expected version is return. <br />
   b.
-If the version does **EXIST**, a new version with increased part is return
+If the version does **EXIST**, a new version with increased part is return.

 # Install & Deploy